Nephrology Hospital in Bangalore

 Ans.
 Significant symptoms such as a fall in blood pressure, cramps, nausea, vomiting, and tiredness during conventional hemodialysis treatment are significantly reduced with hemodiafiltration.
 Additionally, hemodiafiltration effectively removes certain blood toxins that cannot be eliminated through normal dialysis.
 This treatment is preferred in advanced countries.

 Ans.
 Yes, Apollo Hospitals, Bannerghatta Road has been equipped with a hemodiafiltration facility for the past few years.
-Our hospital boasts technical expertise and an advanced water treatment plant that produces ultrapure water specifically for dialysis treatment.
+Our Kidney Care Hospital in Bangalore boasts technical expertise and an advanced water treatment plant that produces ultrapure water specifically for dialysis treatment.

 Ans.
 Although slightly costlier than conventional dialysis, hemodiafiltration remains quite affordable at our hospital.
 In fact, it is considered a cost-effective treatment for patients requiring prolonged dialysis to sustain their lives, with minimal complications.